 However, if you have non-numeric or blank values in the 'Amount' column of your original data sheet, your pivot table may default to displaying the "Count of Amount" instead of the "Sum of Amount".
 If this happens, you can change this to sum the values as follows:

 Your Pivot Table will be populated with the total sales for each sales rep, as shown on the rightabove.

-If you are using Excel 2013, your insert tab will also have the option to produce 'Recommended Pivot Tables'.
+If you are using one of the latest versions of Excel (Excel 2013 or later), your insert tab will also have the option to produce 'Recommended Pivot Tables'.
 This option presents you with suggested pivot table formats, based on your data.
 An example of this is available on the Microsoft Office website.